Million Dollar Championship: Revivals

-Passing it to his son

 In May 2002, the WWF was renamed to World Wrestling Entertainment (WWE, which became an orphaned initialism in 2011).
 After several years, the Million Dollar Championship reappeared on WWE television in 2009 when DiBiase, the guest host of the night, appeared on the July 6 episode of Raw, carrying the belt as he fulfilled his guest host duties.
 Nearly a year later, when DiBiase was inducted into the WWE Hall of Fame on March 27, 2010, he had the Million Dollar Championship belt with him.
 Then, on the April 5 episode of Raw, after DiBiase's son Ted DiBiase Jr. disbanded his tag team, Legacy, DiBiase Jr. came out holding the Million Dollar Championship, claiming his father had given it to him.
 WWE's official website confirmed the reactivation of the unsanctioned championship under DiBiase Jr.'s profile.
 On the October 4 episode, Goldust attacked DiBiase Jr. and gained possession of the belt.
 On the November 8 episode, Aksana stole the Million Dollar Championship belt from him.
 Goldust stole the belt back the following week and returned it to "The Million Dollar Man", who then offered to return it to his son, who rejected the offer, thus the Million Dollar Championship was again deactivated.